AndrewLevinson/core-interaction-spring-2020/docs/agendas/week-10.md

   - Sign up for a 10 minute time slot using [this google sheet](https://docs.google.com/spreadsheets/u/2/d/1PL634d3rfS5E1W3sgERc2jp_HkfVuywtuTEasO0h1YU/edit?usp=sharing)
   - [Zoom Link](https://newschool.zoom.us/j/6890998105)
   - We can discuss your progress, any concerns, as well as anything you'd like to learn in the lab in the remaining 5 lessons

+### Homework

+- Our "Present a Website to the Class" series has been moved to an online canvas discussion

+  - See [discussion](https://canvas.newschool.edu/courses/1482839/discussion_topics/5754964) on canvas with full instructions

+- <b>Due Date:</b> April 10th via Canvas